 Cisco also offers an Access Plan that features no upfront hardware costs, but a payment of $380 per month for the 55-inch version and $575 per month for the 70-inch screen.
 Google's Jamboard has a $600 annual management and support fee.
 The fee is $300 if you order a Jamboard before October.
 The Microsoft Surface Hub 55-inch and 84-inch models are priced at $9,000 and $22,000, respectively.

 Other vendors and products in the market include InFocus' Mondopad, Oblong's Mezzanine, Prysm, Nureva and Bluescape, just to name a few.
-In addition to paying for boards, software and other equipment, organizations would need to outfit remote workers with touch-enabled devices so they can collaborate with in-office colleagues.
+In addition to paying for boards, software and other equipment, organizations might need to outfit remote workers with touch-enabled devices so they can collaborate with in-office colleagues.

 To mitigate pricey outlays, organizations can consider more cost-effective options, said Tim Banting, an analyst at GlobalData Plc.
 As an example, he cited Kaptivo, a $400 device that digitizes dry-erase boards.
 Teams could couple Kaptivo with a camera and microphone from Logitech, for example.
 This kind of setup would not require much room remediation.